Kenneth-Macharia/Learning/Go/notes.md

             writerObj.Write([]byte("Hello Go"))
         }

-- Interfaces drive polymorphism by enabling an object to take different forms depending on the implemetation of an interface i.e how it's methods are being overriden.
 - In the above example, the writerObj defined can be a console writer, tcp writer or file writer depending on the implementation code _(the struct & its method in our case)_, but it will always